codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 {:start="2"}
 1. Add the annotation to the application's manifest:
   1. From Ops in the sidebar, select **GitOps Apps**.
-  1. Select the application to which to add the annotation.
-For the quick start, we'll add it to `demo-trioapp-prod`.
+  1. Select the application to which to add the annotation, `demo-trioapp-prod` for the quick start.
   1. Click the **Configuration** tab and switch to **YAML** format.
   1. Add the annotation as in the example below.